jorgenhost/mthesis_jbh_schelling/README.md

 ![Image not found](howdy_neighbor.png)

 ## Project structure
 This is my master's thesis on Schelling behavior.
-To facilitate reproducibility, I have included all codes used in the paper.
-These are found in the `src` folder.
+Codes used in the paper are found in the /src folder.
 Utility functions are found in the src/dst folder.

 - `0_main.sh`: A `bash` script that executes all scripts in succession.
 - `1_data_parse.py`: Fetches administrative data sets and saves these as parquet datasets for speedy computation.